omnigres/omnigres/pg_yregress/docs/intro.md

 # Intro to pg_yregress

+`pg_yregress` is a regression testing tool for Postgres.

 This tool takes original inspiration from `pg_regress` but addresses some of the issues it has, such as:

 * Unstructured tests [^psql-capture]
 * Single Postgres instance operation [^single-instance]